Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Experiments

 \subsubsection{Quantitative comparisons}

-We have the following observations from Table~\ref{tab:Quantitative_comparison in datases}.
-First, the proposed SPN achieves the best results in all evaluation metrics on all three datasets with different mask intervals.
-It not only outperforms its previous version SPL, but also obtains significant improvements (up to $1$dB for PSNR) compared with other methods.

-Second, the improvements from our model are consistent across the three datasets.
-Note that the difficulty of deterministic image inpainting is closely related to the complexity of image datasets and mask ratios.
-For example, Places2 is the most challenging dataset since it contains diverse scenes, which makes all compared models achieve the lowest performance.
-However, SPN obtains the most significant improvements over other competitors such as EC and MFE, which demonstrates that our model can handle more difficult image inpainting scenarios.

-Third, for FID, our model greatly improves the results of its previous work SPL, achieving the best performance among all compared models.
-This improvement in the perception-level metric indicates the effectiveness of the newly proposed multi-scale prior learner and fully context-aware image generator in better capturing global context semantics.
+We have the following observations from Table~\ref{tab:Quantitative_comparison in datases}. \textbf{First}, the proposed SPN achieves the best results in most evaluation metrics on all three datasets.
+It not only outperforms its previous version SPL, but also obtains significant improvements (up to $1$dB for PSNR) compared with other methods. \textbf{Second}, the improvements from our model are consistent across the three datasets.
+Particularly, SPN obtains the most significant improvements over other competitors such as EC and MFE on the Place2 dataset, which demonstrates that SPN can handle more difficult image scenarios. \textbf{Third}, for FID, our model greatly improves the results of its previous work SPL, achieving the best performance among all compared models.
+This improvement indicates the effectiveness of the newly proposed multi-scale prior learner and fully context-aware image generator in better capturing global context semantics.